25 years ago, HVAC marketing largely consisted of advertising in the Yellow Pages and sending postcards in the mail.

 To start, you sell a high-ticket item.
 An HVAC replacement can easily run thousands or even tens of thousands of dollars, which often results in it being a high-involvement purchase.

-While a homeowner may not spend a lot of time scrutinizing a plumber to fix a burst pipe, they will look into you before forking over $5k to replace their compressor.
+While a homeowner may not spend a lot of time scrutinizing a company to come out and fix a leak in a condensation line, they will look into an HVAC company’s online reviews before forking over $5k to replace their compressor.

-This means that your marketing must not only be focused on lead generation, but also lead conversion.
-Your reviews and website will make or break your HVAC marketing during this step.
+This means that your online marketing must not only be focused on lead generation, but also lead conversion.
+Your reviews and company website will make or break your HVAC marketing during this step.

 Get Your HVAC Website Right